HL7/phd/src/pagecontent/PhdDeviceProfile.md

 **The text elements are optional but it is encouraged to include them and populate them with at least the reference identifier.

 ### Reg-Cert-Data-List ###
-The Reg-Cert-Data-List contains the Continua version, list of certified PAN interfaces, and the regulation status.
+The Reg-Cert-Data-List contains the Continua version, list of certified PHD interfaces, and the regulation status.
 The Continua version is mapped to an additional Device.version element and the other two fields are mapped to a Device.property element.

 #### Reg-Cert-Data-List Continua version